DSILVA232/HealthCare-Data_Engineering-Pipeline/README.md

 ## How to Run

-> For initial setup instructions see: `link to setup docs`
+> For initial setup instructions see: [Instructions](Innitialization/Instructions.md)

 ```bash
 # Start containers